cyclone-github/hashgen/README.md

 - sha512
 - plaintext

-Hashgen is not very fast at the moment, but it has been a fun project to work on.
+While hashgen is not super fast at the moment, it has been a fun project to work on.
+I plan on adding more features and optimizing the code as time allows.

 ### Hash generator benchmarks
 https://github.com/cyclone-github/hashgen/tree/main/benchmarks

+### Compile hashgen from source
+- If you want the latest hashgen features, compiling from source is the best option since the release version may run several revisions behind the source code.
+- Download and install go https://go.dev/doc/install
+- Download hashgen.go and open a terminal / command prompt in that directory
+- Type "go run hashgen.go -version".
+You should see the current version of hashgen print out (Cyclone hash generator v2022-12-xx.xxxx).
+- Now type "go build hashgen.go" to compile hashgen.go.
+- You will notice your binary is much larger than the ones I've uploaded.
+This is due to the flags used during compiling and my binaries are compressed with upx.
+- Some antivirus software on Windows may block hashgen-x64.exe from running.
+If this happens, you can add an exception to your antivirus software.